-In order to prepare a microSD card with a native Android you will need a software tool called PhoenixSuit and then:
+To write the images on the SD card you will need a software tool called PhoenixSuit and then:

-• Install and run PhoenixSuit.

-• Go to the firmware tab of the program and point to a valid Android image (note that the images on Gdrive are compressed and you have to extract the archives to .img files to be able write them with PhoenixSuit)

-• Disconnect the power supply and USB cable from the A20 board.
+- Install and run PhoenixSuit. - Go to the firmware tab of the program and point to a valid Android image (note that the images on Gdrive are compressed and you have to extract the archives to .img files to be able write them with PhoenixSuit) - Disconnect the power supply and USB cable from the A10 board.
 Put an SD card in micro SD holder.
-We recommend 4GB class 10 card.

-- Press and hold RECOVERY button, apply power supply 5V, release RECOVERY button. - Connect USB cable to the mini USB connector.

-• You will be asked for drivers for the boot-loader.
-Navigate to the folder where you extracted the PhoenixSuit and install the drivers from the respective executables (or manually point the installer to the drivers folder in the PhoenixSuit installation path).

-• PhoenixSuit will detect the board and would ask for the method of writing the image.
-Choose method of writing the image and confirm your wish to write the image.

-• Wait till upgrade succeeds
+We recommend 4GB class 10 card. - Press and hold RECOVERY button, apply power supply 5V, release RECOVERY button. - Connect USB cable to the mini USB connector. - You will be asked for drivers for the boot-loader.
+Navigate to the folder where you extracted the PhoenixSuit and install the drivers from the respective executables (or manually point the installer to the drivers folder in the PhoenixSuit installation path). - PhoenixSuit will detect the board and would ask for the method of writing the image.
+Choose method of writing the image and confirm your wish to write the image. - Wait till upgrade succeeds